cman131/devcycle-server/README.md

 	`cd /usr/local/devcycle`

 	`sudo bash setup.sh` _(This will take a significant amount of time on mod_wsgi-httpd, 10-20 mins)_
-6. Create a virtual host & WSGI file for the Apache server to display the Django application.
-Open the httpd.conf file
+6. Create a virtual host & WSGI file for the Apache server to display the Django application by creating a new .conf file.

-	`sudo vim /etc/apache2/httpd.conf`.
+	`sudo vim /etc/apache2/sites-available/001-devcycle.conf`.
 7. Copy and paste the following, you may edit these values if desired (such as where to collect static files).

 ```